-We want to invite you along in a reflection on the meaning and importance of respect in human life.
+We want to invite you to reflect on the meaning and importance of respect in human life.
 Why?
 Because we have an intuition: that respect is necessary for democracy to exist.
-We’ll try to be as concise as we can.
+We'll try to be as concise as we can.

 (1) So, what is respect?

 Common understanding defines it as "a feeling of appreciative, often deferential regard; esteem."
 It is a feeling, like love or sadness, but different in its qualities.
 Fair, but that's not enough.
 We could ask: what is a feeling?
 And then, how is it that a feeling of appreciative regard emerges?